Last updated: Omnichannel vs. multichannel 2024: What’s the difference and who is doing it?

 Download audio as MP3

-Omnichannel is a buzz word that’s been around for over five years, but is still often confused with multi-channel when it comes to retail.
+Omnichannel is a buzz word that’s been around for years, but is still often confused with multi-channel when it comes to retail.

 Definition: What is omnichannel?